-Plan three days in Fjord Norway south of Ålesund, based on inside information from the director of Nordfjord Folk Museum.
+Plan a three-day round trip in Fjord Norway south of Ålesund based on information from our insider at Nordfjord Folkemuseum

 Local historian Anne Kristin Moe gives a starter guide to the dramatic surroundings of Nordfjord.
 She knows this part of Fjord Norway well, having spent a happy childhood in the city of Ålesund.

-Start your adventure by hanging out with the locals in the historic wooden village of Nordfjordeid, located in Nordfjord.
+Start your adventure by hanging out with the locals in the historic wooden village of Nordfjordeid in Nordfjord.
 See art exhibitions in the cultural centre Gamlebanken and take a stroll down the main street Eidsgata with its quirky shops and pleasant cafés.
 If you feel like getting closer to nature, Nordfjord offers wonderful hiking opportunities as well.

 Jump on the ferry from Nordfjordeid and enjoy the scenery along the way to Sandane, located at the end of the Gloppefjord.